Robotics company Berkshire Grey to go public via SPAC – TechCrunch

 “Consumer expectations have changed, putting more pressure on supply chain operations to get the right goods to the right places at the right times, as efficiently as possible,” CEO Tom Wagner said in a release tied to the news.
 “Over the last 12 months the pandemic amplified the already high pressure to transform, so today it is no longer a question of if companies might transform but how quickly.
 We are incredibly excited about this transaction, which will enable Berkshire Grey to accelerate growth and provide new and existing customers with our leading robotics solutions.”

-The deal would bring up up to $413 million in cash for the company.
+The deal would bring up to $413 million in cash for the company.
 It says it plans to use the funding to address a backlog of customers and build out an international presence.
 It’s expected to close in Q2.